How to Troubleshoot and Repair WordPress Core Files

 - Log in to your Bluehost Account Manager.

 - Click Re-install version x.x.
-This replaces all core files without affecting your content.
+This replaces all core files without affecting your site's actual content or settings.

 - Wait for the update to complete.